 Yankees vs. Red Sox: Odds, spread, over/under - September 12

-The Boston Red Sox (73-70) and the New York Yankees (71-72) will clash in the series opener on Tuesday, September 12 at Fenway Park, with Nick Pivetta pitching for the Red Sox and Randy Vasquez taking the hill for the Yankees.
-The first pitch will be thrown at 1:35 PM ET.
+The Boston Red Sox (73-71) and the New York Yankees (72-72) will go head to head on Tuesday, September 12 at Fenway Park, with Kutter Crawford getting the nod for the Red Sox and Carlos Rodon taking the hill for the Yankees.
+The first pitch will be thrown at 7:10 PM ET.

-The favored Red Sox have -135 moneyline odds against the underdog Yankees, who are listed at +115.
-The over/under for the matchup has been set at 9.5 runs.
+The favored Red Sox have -155 moneyline odds to win against the underdog Yankees, who are listed at +125.
+The game's over/under has been set at 9.5 runs.

 Yankees vs. Red Sox Time and TV Channel